 What is the legal basis for processing this data?

-To comply with the Electoral Registration and Administration Act 2013 (ERA13) and the Representation of the People Regulations 2001 (RPR2001), electoral registration is carried out to ensure you can vote in any election or referendum for which you are eligible.
+We collect information under the legal basis of a task carried out in the public interest, as set out in the Representation of the People Act 1983 and related regulations.
+Also to comply with the Electoral Registration and Administration Act 2013 (ERA13) and the Representation of the People Regulations 2001 (RPR2001), electoral registration is carried out to ensure you can vote in any election or referendum for which you are eligible.
 The ERA13 makes it compulsory for residents to provide information to an ERO for inclusion in the Full Register.
 We keep records about potential and actual electors, candidates and their agents, and staff employed at an election or during the annual canvass.
 This information may be written down (manual records), kept on a computer (electronic records) data format or both.

 These records may include: